hailo-ai/hailo-apps-infra/doc/developer_guide/app_development.md

 This is the fastest way to build an application.
 The core idea is to start from one of our pre-built examples and inject your custom logic by writing a simple Python callback function.
 Each pipeline is designed to be runnable with a simple callback.

-TBD fix this section.
-We recommend copying one of our example applications, like `hailo_apps_infra/hailo_apps/apps/detection/detection.py`, as your starting point.
+We recommend copying one of our example applications, like `hailo_apps/hailo_app_python/apps/detection/detection.py`, as your starting point.

 ### The User Application Workflow